Please note that this is an important topic from a PMP exam point of view, and you may see a few questions on this topic on your exam.

 In a post-bureaucratic structure, employees’ suggestions are taken into account while making a decision.
 This encourages employee participation, trust, personal treatment, and responsibility.

 In a divisional structure, an organization is divided into various divisions where people with diverse skills are kept together in the form of groups by a similar product, service or geographic location.
 Each division has its own resources required to function properly and is capable of doing the task on its own.

 The division can be based on product, service or the geographical area: e.g. Dell USA, Dell India, etc.

-An organization structure is the framework which helps organization to run its operation effectively and achieve goals with minimal obstruction.
+An organization structure is the framework which helps an organization to run its operation effectively and achieve goals with minimal obstruction.
 The organization structure defines the relationship among the various departments and teams of the organization.
 It helps organizations to delegate authority, power, and responsibility.

 The organization structure defines how an employee will report to his superior, which helps in coordination and cooperation within the members of the group.
-The main advantage of having an effective organization structure is that it reduces the friction among employees by clarifying the roles, responsibilities and reporting structure.
+The main advantage of having an effective organization structure is that it reduces the friction among employees by clarifying the roles, responsibilities, and reporting structure.

 Having a proper organization structure can bring immense benefits to any organization.
 A few of these benefits are as follows: